dmitry-sorkin/k3d_rct/README.md

 Install golang and then simply run build.bat/build.sh, it should generate WASM file.

 ⚠️WebAssembly files will not work from locally opened html.
 You need to use any web server to run it.
+For example, simple python web server: `python -m http.server 8080`

 ------

 ## TODO